pavatus/ait/README.md

 ## What does this mod do?
 Adventures In Time add the TARDIS from Doctor Who that you can interact with in a new plethora of ways, these include flying to different dimensions, hiding from friends using the cloak mode and a variety of other fun features for you to explore!

 Recently updated for Fabric 1.20.1.

+Recommended to play with 8GB of RAM **minimum** singleplayer.

+Recommended to have 8GB of RAM **allocated** to the multiplayer servers.

 ## Compatability